stevekanger/react-superstore/README.md

 ## Reducer Pattern Usage

-Create a store and a reducer.
-Pass the reducer as the second argument in your createStore function.
+You can pass a reducer as the second argument in your `createStore` function and then the `dispatch` funciton will use the reducer to set the store.

 ```js
 import createStore from 'location of the pasted script'